GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MicrobeRX's documentation!
+MicrobeRX's documentation
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents:
+   :caption: Tutorials:

-   modules.rst
+   content/ReactionRules
+   content/PredictionMetabolites

 Indices and tables
 ==================